LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 #### After the conference

 - Completed the feedback survey
-- launched this blog on Github Pages + Jekyll and
+- Launched this blog on Github Pages + Jekyll and
-- wrote this post!
+- Wrote this post!

 All the while continuing to build my own Rails apps.
 You could say that instead of casually strolling along the long Rails ramp, I started jogging with intention.